Saranshrai23/new_1/Readmesalary.md

 4. If cache miss occurs, data is fetched from ScyllaDB
 5. Retrieved data is stored in Redis cache
 6. API returns the response to the client
-7. Metrics are exposed for monitoring and observability

 ---